actuator-finance/Actuator-Docs/docs/actuatorToken/liquidityMining.md

 ## Reward Allocation

-A total of **750 billion ACTR tokens** have been allocated specifically for liquidity mining over a span of three years:
+A total of **750 million ACTR tokens** have been allocated specifically for liquidity mining over a span of three years:

 - **Year 1**: 350,000,000 tokens
 - **Year 2**: 250,000,000 tokens